It may surprise you to know that several animals walk on two legs!

 Jerboas are small mammals that belong to the rodent family.
 They are native to the deserts of Africa and Asia and are known for their ability to walk on two legs.

-Jerboas have long hind legs, allowing them to hop and jump in a way similar to kangaroos.
+Jerboas have long hind legs, which allow them to hop and jump like kangaroos.
 They use their front legs to maintain balance while they move around.

-Jerboas can cover up to 10 feet in a single jump, which is an incredible feat for a creature of their size.
+Jerboas can cover up to 10 feet in a single jump, an incredible feat for a creature of their size.

 One of the interesting things about jerboas is that they are nocturnal animals, which means they are most active at night.